valstat/valstat-rfc/README.md

 valstat documentation is deliberately technical, short and to the point.
 Prose is left to be authored in future texts in response to future criticisms, comments and clarification requirements.

-> valstat protocol is designed to be platform and language agnostic.
+> valstat concept is designed to be platform and language agnostic.

-There is a root document describing the protocol and core concepts.
+There is a root document describing the core concepts.
 There is also a number of repositories describing the various implementations in few widely used programing languages.

-1. valstat Protocol
+1. valstat Concept
    1. The language agnostic, conceptual, [root document](VALSTAT.md)
 2. c implementation
    1. planned ISO WG14 proposal